-To help foreign visitors and residents navigate this rich and complex cultural mix, Culture Smart!
-Malaysia provides a succinct and straightforward introduction to Malaysian history and society.
-It explains the deeper core values of the different ethnic groups, and guides you through Malaysian etiquette and behaviour.
-Most of all, it will help readers approach these new experiences with greater sensitivity and poise.
+Culture Smart!
+Malaysia sets out to help you navigate this rich and complex cultural mix.
+It provides a succinct and straightforward introduction to Malaysian history and society, explains the deeper core values of the different ethnic groups, and guides you through the maze of Malaysian etiquette and behaviour for both social and business settings.
+Through greater understanding and insight, a more meaningful experience of this captivating country awaits.

 Because respect and honour are accorded to older people, you should greet and introduce yourself to them first.
 Do not stand back and expect them to come to you.
 This principle of good manners and deference to senior people is especially important in Malaysia.